dm4ml/motion/docs/index.md

 # Welcome to Motion

-Motion is a framework to build end-to-end machine learning (ML) applications in Python, with minimal distinction between development and deployment.
+Motion is a framework for building machine learning (ML) applications in Python, designed to give developers **fine-grained control** over **continually-updating** state (e.g., models, indexes, or other data structures).

 ## Why Motion?

-Building production ML applications with reasonable degrees of customization, such as fine-tuning on user feedback, can be tedious.
-First, a developer must first set up and coordinate a database, a web server, a model training pipeline, and a model serving pipeline.
-To run all pipelines regularly, including data collection, a developer must also set up and maintain some workflow orchestrator.
-Finally, a developer must also set up a monitoring system to ensure that the application is running smoothly.
+Building production ML applications with reasonable degrees of customization (e.g., fine-tuning on user feedback) can be tedious.
+First, a developer must set up a database to store their data, data collection pipelines, data preprocessing pipelines, model training pipelines, model serving pipelines, and an interface to interact with the application.
+To run all pipelines regularly, a developer must also configure and maintain some workflow orchestrator, painstakingly encoding interactions between different pipelines.

-Motion aims to make this process easier by providing a framework that (1) abstracts away the details of coordinating different components of an ML application, and (2) automates recurring operations like data ingestion and model retraining.
+Motion makes this easier by:

+1. Abstracting away the details of coordinating different components and pipelines in an ML application,
+2. Automating recurring operations (e.g., data ingestion, model retraining, updating an index), and
+3. (In progress) Automatically monitoring data for drift and anomalies, recomputing state (e.g., models) as needed.

 ## Should I use Motion?

-Motion is a framework, not a library, and thus supports the usage of any Python libraries or ML models for individual operations in an ML pipeline.
 Motion is especially useful for applications that:

-* Have different pipelines that share the same model(s)
 * Have dynamic data ingestion (e.g., regularly scrape a website)
 * Run models with stateful information (e.g. recent user queries), or
-* Regularly update or fine-tune models, indexes, or other data structures
+* Regularly update (e.g., fine-tune) state such as models, indexes, or other data structures
+* Have different pipelines that share the same state

 Motion is built for developers who know how to code in Python and want to be able to control operations in their ML applications.
+For low-code and domain-specific development patterns (e.g., enhancing videos), you may want to check out other tools.

+Finally, Motion is a framework, not necessarily just a library, and thus supports the usage of any Python libraries or ML models for individual operations in an ML pipeline.

 ## Where did Motion come from?